Modeling the GRB jet properties with 3D general relativistic simulations of magnetically arrested accretion flows

 \subsection{Jet power and energetics}

 We use the jet energetics parameter $\mu$ to estimate the Lorentz factor at infinity, assuming all energy is transformed to the baryon bulk kinetic, as shown by \cite{Vlahakis2003}.
 It is defined as:

-Here, $T^r_t$ is the energy component of the energy-momentum tensor which comprises of matter and electromagnetic parts, $\rho$ is the gas density and $u^r$ is the radial velocity.
+Here, $T^r_t$ is the energy component of the energy-momentum tensor which comprises matter and electromagnetic parts, $\rho$ is the gas density and $u^r$ is the radial velocity.
 So it is the total plasma energy flux normalized to the mass flux.
 We also use the magnetization parameter $\sigma$ to estimate the degree of magnetization in the jet funnel region:

 In Figure \ref{fig:sigma_2d}, we plot the logarithmic contours of $\sigma$ at time snapshots $t = 500 ~t_g$ and $5000 ~t_g$, that is approximately at the jet launching phase and at an evolved time.
 The plots show that the jet funnel region is significantly magnetized already at the initial launch phase.
 Especially in the Ch85 model, the maximum magnetisation is reaching $\log \sigma=2.5$, at the base of the jet.
 This high magnetisation persists at later times, and also develops eventually in the FM76 model, which was initially slightly less magnetised in the jet region.

 Figure \ref{fig:sigma_profile} shows the azimuthally-averaged, angular profiles of the magnetization parameter, taken at different time instances of evolution.
 It can be seen that the initially negligible magnetization increases eventually towards the jet walls, and the launching phase starts in both models around 500 - 1000 $t_g$.
 The level of magnetization fluctuates slightly in the jet funnel region due to the episodic accretion events.